Learn what will happen to back taxes when you file for bankruptcy.

 If you meet those five criteria, then you can discharge tax debt through Chapter 7 bankruptcy.
 The discharge will also include penalties and interest generated by that debt.

-Other taxes owed (like payroll) cannot be discharged during bankruptcy, nor any penalties generated from those kids of taxes.
+Other taxes owed (like payroll) cannot be discharged during bankruptcy, nor any penalties generated from those kinds of taxes.
 You can still file for bankruptcy and have your other debts discharged, but you will still owe the other taxes and must repay them.

 Discharge doesn’t eliminate liens